 - From Week 4 (at Chicago) to Week 11 (at Detroit), Crabtree became the eighth Raider with 50 receiving yards and seven straight games - He was the first Raider to do so since Jerry Rice (nine straight) from 2001-02. - His streak was the longest by a Raider within a single season since 1985 (Dokie Williams, eight).

 Moving the Chains

-- Crabtree has 38 first downs this season, good for 19th in the NFL. - He has 12 third-down receptions resulting in first downs, tied for 26th in the league.
+- Crabtree has 39 first downs this season, tied for 21st in the NFL. - He has 12 third-down receptions resutling in first downs, tied for 29th in the league.

 25-Plus Yard Receptions